Upcoming Events

 Non-members are welcome to attend most events, at a charge of £3.
 Please contact our chairman Harry Goode if you would like to come along.

-If you have any suggestions for speakers you would like to hear at our writers’ events, please contact our programme secretary, Karin Milner.
+If members have any suggestions for speakers you would like to hear at our writers’ events, please contact our events officer.

 Recent Events